iheartmedia-matt/untangled-angular-seed/README.md

 [style guide](https://github.com/johnpapa/angular-styleguide), with the main app folder comprising the following components:

--the main appModule (config, run, constants, routes, etc,) -layout components (header, footer and sidebar directives) -routes (HTML templates and controllers needed for specific routes)
+- the main appModule (config, run, constants, routes, etc.)
+- layout components (header, footer and sidebar directives)
+- routes (HTML templates and controllers needed for specific routes)

 Each folder contains all files necessary for the component to render, run and be tested.

 #Code Structure

-The AngularJS code also complies fully with John's style recommendations, with `controllerAs` used throughout, IIFE's enclosing component declarations to avoid globals, and the ViewModel represented as a capture variable called `vm`.
+The app's code also complies fully with John Papa's style recommendations, with `controllerAs` used throughout, IIFEs enclosing component declarations to avoid globals, and the ViewModel represented as a capture variable called `vm`.

 #Requirements